Opinion

 Obviously, misdirection is not medicine.

-So why is everyone saying that Mary Jane should be legalized for medical benefit?
+So, why is everyone saying that Mary Jane should be legalized for medical benefit?

 Second, kilobricks (my personal favorite cannabis nickname) should be legalized and regulated for recreational use.
 It is not dangerous and its addiction potential is low.
 It does not cause liver disease, heart disease, birth defects, black outs, malnutrition, anemia, or pancreatitis.
 It's effect on driving ability when used at the usual dosages is similar in severity to many over-the-counter drugs such as cough medicine.
 It does not have a potentially fatal withdrawal syndrome.
 Also, it does not cause one to stand at their niece's wedding reception and proclaim, "I farted!"
 Don Julio is clearly the culprit in all the aforementioned conditions.